The Ultimate Photoshoot Process

 Briefing and Needs Assessment:

-The photographer and client discuss the project, including the purpose of the images (e.g., marketing, publication, architectural competition), the intended audience, the overall tone and style desired, and the specific architectural elements to be emphasized.
+Myself and the client will discuss the project, including the purpose of the images (e.g., marketing, publication, architectural competition), the intended audience, the overall tone and style desired, and the specific architectural elements to be emphasized.

 Budget and Timeline: